Spring 2023 Newsletter

 – Order confirmations will be sent via email.
 Please verify your email address!

-– We require a valid shipping address (sorry, no PO Boxes) where there is someone 21+ years of age available to sign for the package, during regular business hours.
+– We require a shipping address where someone 21+ years of age will be available to sign for the package during regular business hours.

-– WS does not apply a shipping/handling charge for CA Pickup going to the third-party vendors listed above.
+– WS does not apply a shipping/handling charge for CA Pickup going to these third-party vendors: All Ways Cool, 55 Degrees, Oeno Vaults, Vinfolio or VinDelivery – local deliveries only.
 Handling fees may be added by the vendor; see your contract or contact them directly for more info.

 – You must establish an account with the third-party vendor of your choice prior to order pickup.

 – Please also note that these vendors do not allow pickups from their location.